 In each of these traits, there are 6 basic factors.
-In the context of standard “big five” trait analysis, scoring poorly on measures of:
+The 6 factors related to the “Agreeableness/Disagreeableness” dimension are:

 The opposite of deference is dissent.
-Open courageous honest conversations cannot happen when someone withholds an innovative idea due to modesty, complies with the instruction of others, or is too tenderminded to risk offending others.
+Open courageous honest conversations cannot happen when someone is too modest to advocate for an innovative idea, complies with the desires of those with higher status, or is too tender-minded to risk offending others.
 Vigorous conversations become tentative, novel ideas and solutions go unsaid.

-Disdain, deception, and suspicion (the opposites of humanity, straightforwardness, and trust) are part of the cluster of behaviours that exemplify the sub-class of Disagreeable people commonly known as “Assholes”.
+Disdain, deception, and suspicion (the opposites of humanity, straightforwardness, and trust) are part of the cluster of behaviours that exemplify the sub-class of Disagreeable people commonly referred to as “Assholes”.
 Rather than fostering dissent and open discussion, these behaviours create an environment of secrecy, factions, and betrayal.
-While this may lead to lots of disagreements, little of it will be productive.
+While this may lead to lots of disagreements, few of them will be productive.

 Dissent and disagreement naturally generate tension within a group.
 It is inevitable that some people will at times take offense at another person’s comment.
 To counter-act this divisive force, it is vital that group members make a point of deliberately practicing cohesive factor behaviours.
 It is hard to rebuild collegiality after statements that are deliberately hurtful or demeaning, but it is also difficult to do this following an accusation that someone has done so.
 (Shaming – a type of anti-humanity driven by mistrust – is another way to seriously undermines C/D.)